 N.4.5.
 Product Depletion Test. - Except for vehicle-mounted metering systems used solely for the delivery of aviation fuel, the effectiveness of the vapor eliminator or vapor elimination means shall be tested by dispensing product at the normal flow rate until the product supply is depleted and continuing until the lack of fluid causes the meter indication to stop completely for at least 10 seconds.
-If the meter indication fails to stop completely for at least 10 seconds, continue to operate the system for 3 minutes.
+If the meter indication fails to stop completely for at least 10 seconds.
 Finish the test by switching to another compartment with sufficient product to complete the test on a multi-compartment vehicle or by adding sufficient product to complete the test to a single compartment vehicle.
 When adding product to a single compartment vehicle, allow appropriate time for any entrapped vapor to disperse before continuing the test.
 Test drafts shall be of the same size and run at approximately the same flow rate.